 When used in these Regulations for the Control of Volatile Organic Compounds, the following definitions apply.
-Terms and phrases used in this chapter which are not explicitly defined herein shall have the same meaning as those terms used in chapter 2 or, if not defined in chapter 2, as those terms defined in the federal Clean Air Act.
+Terms and phrases used in this chapter which are not explicitly defined herein shall have the same meaning as those terms used in Chapter 2 of Regulation 19 or, if not defined in Chapter 2 of Regulation 19, as those terms defined in the federal Clean Air Act.